Silambam: World initiatives

 Silambam made its first historical appearance in the eyes of the world through the auspices of the committee of the United Nations Assembly, which recommended Silambam Asia for United Nations status.
 The inauguration was held at the United Nations Headquarters in New York, United States on 21 January 2019.
 However, the China-Taipei government representatives raised questions concerning border conflicts in ancient records pertaining to Silambam.
 A request was lodged for the organization of Silambam Asia to resolve with ratification of the raised problems by member states.
 On 30 January 2019, substantive work was completed and concluded for Silambam Asia with Special Status in the United Nations.

 On 29 August 2022, the World Silambam Association was subsequently granted Special Status and functions as an international governing body for Silambam, engaged in development activities aligned with the United Nations Sustainable Development Goals (UN SDGs), notably in the fields of health, arts, sports, education, culture, gender equality, climate action, and partnerships.

+Notable practitioners

+K. Pajanivel, Silambam exponent from Puducherry honoured with the Padma Shri on 25 May 2026 for his contribution towards preserving and promoting the ancient Tamil martial art.